 This post is also available in: Deutsch

-You cannot miss these vegan lemon ricotta ravioli.
-They are absolutely delicious ad pretty much easy to make.
-The flavor of the lemon combines perfectly with that of the vegan ricotta and to make this dish even more delicious, the ravioli are served with vegan browned butter, fried sage and roasted walnuts.
+These vegan lemon ravioli are absolutely delicious and easy to make.
+The filling is made of lemon zests and vegan ricotta.
+To make this dish even more delicious, the ravioli are served with vegan browned butter, fried sage and roasted walnuts.

 The result is a sensational dish that everyone will love!